As far as election years go, 2020 is a big one! We are just weeks away from our Presidential Election.

 Hold a family election

 - Deciding on a movie?
-The destination for the family’s summer trip?
+The destination for the family’s next road trip?
 Turn the decision-making process into a voting process complete with ballots, privacy areas in which to vote, and a ballot box.
 (This idea works best in larger families.)

 - Make sure your honesty is age-appropriate but let your kids know why you feel so strongly about voting.
 In our house, it’s a matter of principle and honoring the past.
 Neither my husband (an African-American man) or myself (a white woman) were automatically given the right to vote.
 That right was hard-fought and we honor those who fought for us by voting in each and every election.